1,000 miles. That's the total mileage of trails mapped in Vermont.

 Set amongst the Slate Valley landscape and Lake St. Catherine, Poultney is a peaceful, rural town redefining itself through well-built singletrack.
 Slate Valley Trails was formed in 2015 and the organization cut ground with trailwork in 2016 and 2017.
 Unlike other bike destinations in Vermont, where biking goes back decades and the communities are mostly established, Poultney is still evolving, and you can witness the growth firsthand.
 Poultney sits at the edge of the Taconic and Green Mountains, and this unique geology and geography give the riding its own character compared to the rest of the state.
 Some trails wind themselves over shelves of deep gray slate or through loose scree fields of rock.
 Pro tip: pack thicker tires.
 The central riding comprises three key zones: the Fairgrounds, Endless Brook, and Country Club.
 The Fairgrounds lends itself to families since it has easy access to great beginner and intermediate terrain.
 Plus, some climbs aren't as demanding as other parts of the network.
 Cotton Candy is a fantastic machine-built trail approachable for newer riders.
 As you move south to the Endless Brook and Country Club zones, the singletrack starts to require bigger climbs and has more challenging features to ride.
 Advanced riders will love Hunker Down, built during the thick of the pandemic.
 It's a downhill, directional trail featuring the perfect combination of jumps, berms and tech that strategically incorporates the surrounding landscape.
 The network has a handful of western facing overlooks, so it's worth putting the mileage to get to the top for a stunning sunset view over Lake St. Catherine or nearby New York.

-Stay minutes away from the trails in a cozy rustic cottage at Ferncliff Camps, owned and run by a local family who are bike fanatics themselves.
-There are four cabins to choose from, and they're aptly perched right on Lake St. Catherine.
-Owen, who manages the property, will have plenty of great intel to share if you need any trail tips.
+Lake Saint Catherine hosts many cozy lake-front cottages and cabins to help you feel at home during your stay.
 Downtown Poultney is the town's hub for businesses and food.
 Analog Cycles isn't your typical bike shop, choosing to celebrate the old-school approach to cycling, where craftsmanship and quality beat out unnecessary gadgets.
-You won't find any SRAM AXS drivetrains here, but instead lovingly crafted steel bikes and an interesting selection of gear such as bikepacking accessories.
-Tap's Tavern is the primary dinner spot for the town.
-On top of a diverse menu of delicious pub food and craft beers on tap, Taps is a hot spot for live music throughout the week.
+You won't find any SRAM Transmission drivetrains here, but instead lovingly crafted steel bikes and an interesting selection of gear such as bikepacking accessories.
+Poultney Pub is the primary dinner spot for the town.
+On top of a diverse menu of delicious pub food and craft beers on tap, Poultney Pub is a hot spot for live music throughout the week.

 With its storybook boutiques, restaurants and homes, you might think you're in the village from “Beauty and the Beast” when strolling through Woodstock.
 Once one of the largest towns in Vermont, this 261-year-old village is a year-round playground with biking right at its doorstep and some best dirt you can find.
 There are three main trail networks in the Woodstock area.
 Mt.
 Peg is the closest to downtown, and thanks to a new village connector trail, you can pedal from town to the network.
 The 26-mile network is most famous for its enduro-style climbs and descents that drop right from the main ridge.
 Additionally, all kinds of traversing singletrack along the mountain can be linked together for short and long loops.
 Cloud Drop to Lower Hard Style is a must-ride for its well-built berms, plenty of jumps and steep, fall-line sections.
 Cross country riders will enjoy the Aqueduct trail system, known for its fun rolling singletrack.
 Lastly, the ski resort just outside of town, Saskadena Six, has a small trail network, initially built for a lift-serviced bike park.
 The bike park ultimately stopped spinning its lifts, but the trails didn't disappear with it.
 Instead, the network evolved into a pedal access network and retained its bike park flair with many machine-built berms, features and scratched-in freeride descents.
 Riding here feels like you're in a mini enduro paradise.
 Just minutes from Saskadena Six is the Teago General Store, a homey shop with hearty sandwiches and craft beers.